 | η = Wout / Qin | Thermal efficiency |

 Study priority: Lower.
-Thermodynamics carries fewer questions (4–6%), but the problems are typically straightforward energy balance or efficiency calculations.
+Thermodynamics carries the fewest questions of any discipline-specific topic (3–5), but the problems are typically straightforward energy balance or efficiency calculations.
 Do not skip it entirely — a few hours of focused study can earn you reliable points.

 Common question patterns: Energy balance problems for heating or cooling systems, combustion calculations for air pollution applications, and phase change problems.
 You may be asked to calculate the heat required to raise the temperature of a fluid or the efficiency of an energy conversion process.